 Parents of all prospective Reception children have the opportunity to view the school and meet with staff.
 Local playgroups and nurseries work closely with the Foundation team to help develop pre-school links.
 Staff visit all settings and meet with any children due to start school in September.
 Parents are invited to attend a meeting held in the summer term prior to their child starting school and another meeting soon after their children start school.
 Children are also invited to a ‘taster day’ during this term.
-Uniform is available to purchase from the school office or during the summer term meeting.
+Uniform is available to purchase from an online supplier - Nationwide School Uniform.

 Details of who’s who on the Governing Body can be found on our Governor page.
 School Governors play a vital role in promoting high standards of educational achievements.
 Every school has its own governing body.
 Members of the governing body include: